 Backup tape practices in support of organizational information technology practices may be determined by reference to International Organization for Standardization (ISO) standards.
-In addition, certain compliance groups may retain backup tapes and related materials in accordance with regulatory standards-this type of transition (or lack thereof) has caused issues for merging organizations in the past.26 Finally, there may be exceptions to normal practices associated with backup tapes pursuant to existing legal holds,27 where information technology professionals may or may not be aware of what the legal department has sequestered in accordance with those holds.28
+In addition, certain compliance groups may retain backup tapes and related materials in accordance with regulatory standards-this type of transition (or lack thereof) has caused issues for merging organizations.
+Finally, there may be exceptions to normal practices associated with backup tapes pursuant to existing legal holds, where information technology professionals may or may not be aware of what the legal department has sequestered in accordance with those holds.